blue_box_top

 At the start of the 2010 ratings year, OzTAM introduced its Time Shift Viewing service in response to the increasing presence of personal video recorders (PVRs) in Australian households.

-This can include the pausing of a program as it is broadcast live and then continuing to watch it in playback mode (‘As Live’) or the viewing of a recorded program on another day but within seven days of the original broadcast (‘Time Shift’).
+This can include pausing a program as it is broadcast live and then continuing to watch it in playback mode (‘As Live’) on the same research day (i.e., before 2am), or playing back a program on another day through the TV set within 7/28 days of the original broadcast (‘Time Shift to 7’ and 'Time Shift to 28).

-To ensure that As Live and Time Shift viewing is incorporated in OzTAM ratings, reference centres across Australia store all the broadcast content for every channel in their respective area for seven days after broadcast.
-They identify whether the programming viewed in panel homes matches content that was broadcast earlier in that seven-day period.
-Content matching means Unitam looks for the same programs, promotions and advertisements.
+Reference centres across Australia store all the broadcast content for every channel in their respective area for 28 days after broadcast.
+They identify whether the programming viewed on TV sets in panel homes matches content that was broadcast earlier in that 28-day period.
+Content matching means the meter looks for the same programs, promotions and advertisements.

 Refer to OzTAM’s Data Availability Calendar for more information.